maxxiimo/the-front-end-manifesto/chp13-embellishments.md

         +sassy-button

 The result:

 <br>
 <br>
 <br>
 ![][Design 2]
 <br>
 <br>

+### Arrange Components

-That was easy, and I have an idea in my head about how I would like to organize this section.
-Using Susy I arrange each of the information components along the pattern I'm imagining, In doing so I also need to account for responsiveness.
-For brevity, here is a small section of the CSS that accomplishes this for the three steps:
+That was easy, and I have an idea in my head about how I would like to organize this section so my next step is to use Susy to arrange each element along the pattern I'm imagining.
+In doing so I also need to account for responsiveness.
+Here is a small section of the CSS that accomplishes this for the three process steps:

     .discovery
       +at-breakpoint($break9)